Monitoring and managing server performance isn’t just a matter of gathering metrics. A server’s performance can...

 For example, Zabbix LLC provides extensive customization of visualization elements, such as display layouts, graphs, network maps and even slideshows that switch automatically between various configured screens.

-IT deploys traditional server performance monitoring software on premises, but an increasing number of tools are available as cloud-based services.
+IT deploys traditional server performance monitor software on premises, but an increasing number of tools are available as cloud-based services.
 For example, the Cisco AppDynamics platform is available for either

 On-premises deployments offer organizations more control and ownership, but the company also bears all of the responsibility and costs for the tool and its operation.
 Adopting the tool as a service imposes a monthly cost that may vary based on the size of the infrastructure it monitors, but the organization sheds the resources and maintenance needed to support the tool.
 It's important to consider the pros and cons of each deployment option when evaluating a prospective tool.